robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 ####Project Management ####

 ######Official releases: ######
-JuniperOpenstack follows continuous integration development model.
+Contrail Cloud follows continuous integration development model.
 It has a minor release every 2-4 months.
 The schedule and branch information of the project is maintained on [launchpad](https://launchpad.net/juniperopenstack).
 The top level branch diagram shows 'milestone' and 'series'.
 Depending on release content we do maintenance release on a branch, as needed.
 This is updated on launchpad as soon as the plan is in place.

 We tag the branch (ie., each repo) with the release tag. e.g., for release 1.06 and 1.10 we tagged the branches with v1.06 and v1.10 respectively.
 The corresponding packages are available on OpenContrail launchpad PPA as stable opencontrail packages.
 These packages are available [here](https://launchpad.net/~opencontrail/+archive/ubuntu/ppa).
 Peridically good working versions are also uploaded from mainline at snapshot area [here](https://launchpad.net/~opencontrail/+archive/ubuntu/snapshots).
 The installation instruction for OpenContrail packages can be found on this [wiki](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-bring-up-and-provisioning).
 These packages are community supoprted via mailing lists as indicated above.

 ######Bug tracking: ######
 Bug tracking on this project is done publicly on Launchpad.
-Two Launchpad IDs (aka projects) are maintained for this project, [JuniperOpenstack](https://launchpad.net/juniperopenstack) and [OpenContrail](https://launchpad.net/opencontrail).
-Bugs found during internal testing of JuniperOpenstack, are tracked at JuniperOpenstack project.
+Two Launchpad IDs (aka projects) are maintained for this project, [Contrail Cloud](https://launchpad.net/juniperopenstack) and [OpenContrail](https://launchpad.net/opencontrail).
+Bugs found during internal testing of Contrail Cloud/Contrail Network, are tracked at JuniperOpenstack project.
 All the bugs are made public, unless they have proprietary customer information.
 By default only Juniper Engineering team can create issues on this project.
 Anyone can add his/her ID to track a particular bug(s).
 Launchpad will generate email update for any change on these bugs.

 'OpenContrail' project account is meant to track community reported bugs.
 By default these bugs are public.
 No special privilege is needed to create a bug on this project.
 Optionally user can cross link these public bugs to make it dependent on JuniperOpenstack project and vice versa.